notionmusic/presets/Documentation/Plug-in Presets.md

 An instruments file
 -------------------
 Each Notion file in the Instruments folder defines one instrument, which will then come up as an instrument in your preset.

 Each file should have:

-* One part with a plug-in instrument
+* Exactly one part with a plug-in instrument
-* One rules definition in `Use Rules`
+* Exactly one rules definition in `Tools>Use Rules...`

 You can put music and tests of various expressions in this file.
 This is useful and recommended.

-![Notion file with Rule](/Documentation/Screenshots/rules_editor.png?raw=true "Notion file with Rule" ) *This image shows: the Notion score with a VSL Cello staff loaded; the VSL plug-in interface; the Notion Rules Editor; the VSL Cello Rule attached to the staff; some test notes and articulations*
+![Notion file with Rule](/Documentation/Screenshots/rules_editor.png?raw=true "Notion file with Rule" ) *This image shows the Notion Rules Editor containing the VSL Cello rule, the VSL plug-in interface and a Notion score containing some test notes and articulations with the VSL Cello Rule attached to the staff*

-The part will be used as a template when adding this instrument to the score, so things like the staff name, clef, transposition, abbreviation, and staff type will be copied when you add this instrument into your score.
+The part will be used as a template when adding this instrument to the score.
+When you add this instrument into your score, Staff name and abbreviation, clef, transposition and staff type will be copied from the template into the added part of your score.

 By default, the order of these instruments when shown in Score Setup, will be alphabetical.
 But you can customise the order, by adding a number to the front of the Notion file. e.g. "01 Violin.notion", "02 Viola.notion" etc. The number itself will not be shown in Score Setup.

 Preset Expressions
 ------------------------
 Many sound libraries have sounds that don't have a standard technique name in notation.
 You can have your preset access these with a preset expression, or user technique.

 In the preset definition, keep the number unique.
 This number will be used to match an expression you've entered in the score and the rule you make for it.